 This paves way for even more sophisticated Artificial Intelligence and Machine Learning algorithms to do what they do best, predict user behavior.
 It is primordial for both the content creators and content hosts to know the demographics of the audience they excite and attract.

 Therefore, don’t be surprised when you see a media software development company dive deep into AI and sharpen the edges around streaming service applications.
-We are in the age where everything has to be smart and content is no different thanks to the hard-to-capture, unique choices of the users.
+We are in an age where everything has to be smart, and content is no different, thanks to the hard-to-capture, unique choices of the users.

 Trends on the Supply-Side of the M&E

-Having said so, the link between media showmens and consumers could not be possible without technology.
-And whereas some technological advances are urged by the users there are others that percolate their way down to the masses no matter what.
+Having said so, the link between media showmen and consumers could not be possible without technology.
+And whereas some technological advances are urged by the users, there are others that percolate their way down to the masses no matter what.